What to Avoid During your Home Purchase

-Don't throw your money around.
-It may be tempting to order that new easy-chair for the soon-to-be-yours parlor, but it's best to stay away from making major purchases like furniture, appliances, electronic equipment, or cars until closing.
-Financing your stainless steel appliances with a store card or a bank credit card could jeopardize your credit worthiness during the time it means the most.
-It's even a mistake to make those big-ticket purchases using cash.
-Lenders are examining your cash on hand when considering your loan.
+Don't make expensive purchases.
+You may be tempted to order that new sofa for the soon-to-be-yours den, but it's advisable to avoid making big ticket buys like furniture, appliances, electronic equipment, or vacations until your home loan closes.
+Using plastic to buy furniture could jeopardize your loan process by distorting your numbers.
+It's even a mistake to make those big-ticket purchases with cash.
+Lenders are examining your cash reserve when considering your loan.

-Don't move finances around in your bank accounts.
-While the lender considers your loan package, you will likely be instructed to submit bank statements for the last two or three months for your checking accounts, savings accounts, money market accounts and other liquid assets.
-In order to avoid fraud, lenders need a clear and consistent picture of how you earn your living and where any additional funds come from.
-Switching banks or moving money elsewhere - no matter the purpose - could make it difficult for the lender to verify your funds.
+Don't switch banks or move finances around in your bank accounts.
+While the lender considers your loan package, you will likely be instructed to submit bank statements for the last two or three months for your checking accounts, savings accounts, money market accounts and other liquid finances.
+To detect fraud, lenders will need a consistent portrayal of how you earn your living and where any additional money comes from.
+Changing banks or moving money elsewhere - no matter the reason - may make it difficult for your lender to verify your funds.

 Don't give your FSBO (for sale by owner) seller a "good faith" deposit, cash in hand.
 As a rule, your earnest money is yours, not the seller's up until the sale is final.
-The earnest funds are to be applied to your expenses upon closing; some sellers may not know this.
-A neutral party, like an attorney can hold onto your earnest funds, or you may place them temporarily into a trust account until closing.
+The earnest funds are to be applied to your expenses closing; some individual sellers may not know this.
+A neutral party, like an attorney can hold onto your funds, or you may put them temporarily into a trust account until closing.
 The disposition of good faith money, if your sale fails, should be documented in the contract with the seller.

 At Tenby J. Dahman The Dahman Team , we answer questions about this process every day.
 Give us a call: 3038627760.